| Mishnah 1

 Mishna 7 “Give to Him of that which is His, for you and whatever

-the obligations the Torah places upon him, it is natural for him to attach a certain
+the Torah places upon him, it is natural for him to attach a certain degree

 giving tzedakah.
-We are obligated to tithe.
-Most people feel proud when
+We are obligated to tithe [our income].
+Most people

-they choose to give their money away for such a purpose.
-Our mishna
+feel proud when they choose to give their money away for such a purpose.

-cites the verse — “from Your own we have given You”, which speaks of the donations
+— “from Your own we have given You”, which speaks of the donations given

 Mishna 8 "If someone is walking on the road and reviewing